The Conformist (1970 film): Legacy

 The film was influential on other filmmakers; the image of blowing leaves in The Conformist, for example, influenced a very similar scene in The Godfather Part II (1974) by Francis Ford Coppola.
 Coppola also cast actor Gastone Moschin in the same film, based on his role in The Conformist.

-Additionally, the scene in which Dominique Sanda's character is chased through the snowy woods after her husband has been murdered, is echoed with mood, lighting and setting in a third-season episode of The Sopranos, "Pine Barrens" (2001), directed by Steve Buscemi.
+Additionally, the scene in which Dominique Sanda's character is chased through the snowy woods after her husband has been murdered, is echoed with mood, lighting and setting in the third-season episode of The Sopranos, "Pine Barrens" (2001), directed by Steve Buscemi.

 Canadian artist Alex Colville was influenced by the same scene in The Conformist to paint his 1976 work In the Woods.
 Colville had both seen the film and read Moravia's 1951 novel.

+In a 1995 interview, pop star Madonna listed it as one of her three favorite movies.